Furniture design software should optimize parts layouts

 These are as follows.

 - Material is used in design in the project but has not been added to the stock database.
-The stock database is the place where the material in its size are kept.
-SketchList 3-D Optimizer uses materials from the stock database in order to work.
-You cannot optimized material unless you have one.
+The stock database is the place where the material in its size is kept.
+SketchList 3-D material layout tool uses materials from the stock database in order to work.
+You cannot optimize material unless you have one.

-- The Optimizer must know which of the dimensions of any given board is that boards thickness.
-One of the first steps the Optimizer takes is to sort by thickness and match that the thickness of the source material.
+- The Optimizer must know which of the dimensions of any given board is that board’s thickness.
+One of the first steps the material layout tool takes is to sort by thickness and match that the thickness of the source material.

 Of all the emails I see asking about the optimizer not working properly the cause is 99.99% attributable to one of these three sources.